opensourcedesign/opensourcedesign.github.io/README.md

 2. Create a new `.md` file following the existing format (date-prefixed filename, e.g. `2025-03-15-role-title.md`)
 3. Or use the online form at [opensourcedesign.net/jobs/job-form/](https://opensourcedesign.net/jobs/job-form/)

+To update an existing posting (fix details, mark it as solved or closed), use the "Edit this posting" link in the sidebar of the job's page — it opens the same form prefilled, and submits a moderated pull request that updates the file in place.

 ### Adding an Event

 1. Navigate to `content/events/`